 I STRUGGLED WITH MAKING CHANGES AS WELL

-Neither am I. I’m not sure how long it’s taking you to make a change, but took me almost two years to build up the confidence to follow through on what I wanted; another career.
+I’m not sure how long it’s taking you to make a change, but it took me almost two years to build up the confidence to follow through on what I wanted; another career.
 Freshly graduated from uni, I started as an energy policy consultant in Rotterdam.
-To any outsider it seemed I made it, it seemed like a move that made sense.
-And looking back on it, yes, It did make sense, it was a move that meant security: a secure income, an opportunity to work yourself up the ladder.
+To any outsider it seemed like I made it, it seemed like a move that made sense.
+And looking back on it, yes, It did make sense.
+It was a move that meant security, a secure income, an opportunity to work yourself up the ladder.
 But after a while I realised it wasn’t for me.

 I decided something needed to change